Wesleyan Acceptance Rate: Class of 2030 Admissions Statistics

 Note: Fall 2024 transfer data is from Wesleyan’s Common Data Set for 2024-2025, the same reporting year that includes Class of 2028 first-year admissions data.

-While this is higher than Wesleyan’s 16.49% first-year acceptance rate for that year, transfer admission is still quite competitive, with about 1 in 4 applicants gaining admission.
+While this is higher than Wesleyan’s 15.78% first-year acceptance rate for the Class of 2030, transfer admission is still quite competitive, with about 1 in 4 applicants gaining admission.

 Wesleyan Waitlist Acceptance Rate